benpankow/MFCD/README.md

  * Image posts and gallery posts
  * Saves user subscriptions if bot stops running, and command or new posts made while offline will be processed when bot comes back online
  * Abstracted version of original MEMR, allowing support for many content platforms
- * Currently supports: Facebook feeds, Twitter (WIP)
+ * Currently supports: Facebook feeds, Twitter feeds